Skip to content

 This tab regularly updates with any syntax or deployment errors that your code has.
 This is a good one to keep open as you make changes within your application.

-An example of a metadata error for the SmartBulb type
+An example of an error captured on the WindTurbine Type

 Test Results

 This tab provides two views, one for the test results and the other for server logs.
-The first view provides the status and result information for any tests that you run.
+The first view provides the status and results of any tests that you run.
 If there is an error the line where the error is located is presented.
 The second view outputs a server log snapshot of the test run.

 An example of a test result output tab